stwklu/CMPUT_412_code/src/comp4/README.md

  <img src="doc/location_3_3.png" width="200" height="200">
 </p>

 * Location 4 is off-ramp a "parking lot".
 The robot will complete three tasks in this location.
-First, docking in front of a random AR tag; Second, docking in a random square set by joy sticks; Third, docking in front of the same shape that it memorized from the green object at location 2.
+First, detecting the pose of a AR tag attached above a specific sqaure, and regarding the square as the target; Second, detecting the AR tag on the box and pushing the box to the target square; Third, docking in front of the same shape that it memorized from the green object at location 2.

 <p align="center">
  <img src="doc/location_4_1.jpg" width="200" height="200">